-88. On the afternoon of February 14, 2018, MSDHS students were anticipating the dismissal bell when, instead, they heard the sound of gunfire.

-89. At 2:21 p.m.
-Nikolas Cruz entered Building 12 of the school after an Uber dropped him off at the school's entrance.

-90. Cruz walked into the halls of the first floor of the school and activated the fire alarm in order to draw unsuspecting students and faculty members from their classrooms.

-91. He removed his .223-caliber AR-15-style rifle from a soft black case he was carrying, and began to shoot into 4 different classrooms, going back and forth between them and killing eleven people and injuring thirteen before moving on.
-Cruz brutally murdered Carmen Schentrup, and injured three others, in Room 1213.

-92. Cruz proceeded, through the school's west stairwell, up to the second floor, where he roamed across the halls, stopping to shoot into one classroom without injuring anyone inside.

-93. He then took the east stairwell up to the third floor of the school, where he continued shooting, ultimately murdering six other people, including 14-year old Jaime T. Guttenberg, and injuring several others.
+- 88. On the afternoon of February 14, 2018, Marjory Stoneman Douglas students were anticipating the dismissal bell when, instead, they heard the sound of gunfire. - 89.
+At 2:21 p.m.
+Nikolas Cruz entered Building 12 of the school after an Uber dropped him off at the school's entrance. - 90.
+Cruz walked into the halls of the first floor of the school and activated the fire alarm in order to draw unsuspecting students and faculty members from their classrooms. - 91.
+He removed his .223-caliber AR-15-style rifle from a soft black case he was carrying, and began to shoot into four different classrooms, going back and forth between them and killing eleven people and injuring thirteen before moving upstairs. - 92.
+Cruz proceeded, through the school's west stairwell, up to the second floor, where he roamed across the halls, stopping to shoot into one classroom without injuring anyone inside. - 93.
+He then took the east stairwell up to the third floor of the school, where he continued shooting, ultimately murdering Meadow Pollack and five other people while injuring several others.

-94. After shooting several rounds through the window of the third-floor teachers' lounge onto fleeing students below, Cruz dropped his weapon and removed his ammunition vest so he could blend into the crowd of students running away.

-95. Cruz walked out of MSDHS' campus with the fleeing crowd of students, proceeded to Walmart to buy a drink, and then to a nearby McDonald's.
-Cruz then continued to roam freely until he was detained in a Coral Springs neighborhood while walking down the street, more than an hour after the shooting began.
+- 94. After shooting several rounds through the window of the third-floor teachers' lounge onto fleeing students below, Cruz dropped his weapon and removed his ammunition vest so he could blend into the crowd of students running away. - 95.
+Cruz walked out of the Stoneman Douglas campus with the crowd of students, proceeded to a nearby Walmart store to buy a drink, and then on to a nearby McDonald's.
+He then continued to roam freely until he was detained more than one hour after the shooting began in a Coral Springs neighborhood while walking down the street.